oregonpillow/Ubuntu-Boot-Changer/README.md

 - Assuming above 2 points are fine, creates a backup folder in the current dir and backups the current watermark/logo
 - replaces the current watermark/logo with your new images.

-## Disclaimer
-Running any script requiring root permissions can be potentially dangerous.
-The simple checks the script performs before moving images should prevent any castostropic disasters, but I make no guarantees.
-In the case that you somehow upload an image the system can't recognize or find upon booting, it simply continues and displays no image (black screen).